kaminiwalunj/mslearn-fabric/Instructions/Labs/overviewpage.md

 ## Objective

-By the end of this lab, you will enhance your data management and analysis skills by leveraging Microsoft Fabric's AI-powered tools.
+By the end of this lab, you will enhance your data management and analysis skills by leveraging Microsoft Fabric's.
 You will:

-- **Create a Microsoft Fabric Workspace**: Set up a workspace with Fabric capacity enabled.
+**Create a Microsoft Fabric Workspace:** etup: Learn how to initiate a new workspace within Microsoft Fabric.
+This involves signing into the Fabric platform, navigating to the workspace creation interface, and configuring it with the appropriate Fabric capacity.
+Trial Activation: Activate a Fabric trial to access all necessary features and tools required for the lab exercises.
+This includes enabling any additional capacity or features provided during the trial period.

-- **Set Up a Lakehouse**: Create and configure a Lakehouse for scalable data storage and processing.
+**Set Up a Lakehouse:** Creation: Create a new Lakehouse within the Fabric workspace.
+This involves defining its name, setting up its configuration, and integrating it with the OneLake scalable storage layer.
-- **Ingest Data**: Upload and manage data files within the Lakehouse.
-- **Convert Files to Tables**: Load data from files into structured tables that can be queried.
+Configuration: Configure the Lakehouse to leverage the benefits of both data lakes and data warehouses.
+This setup allows you to manage and query data efficiently using the unified platform.

+**Ingest Data**: Upload: Import data files into the Lakehouse.
+This includes uploading files from your local computer or a virtual machine to the Lakehouse’s storage.
+Data Management: Organize the uploaded data within the Lakehouse.
+This may involve creating subfolders for better data organization and verifying that files are correctly uploaded and accessible.

+**Convert Files to Tables**: Transformation: Convert the uploaded data files into structured tables within the Lakehouse.
+This process involves defining table schemas and loading data from files into these tables to make it queryable.
+Management: Manage and refresh the newly created tables to ensure they reflect the latest data and are properly structured for querying.

-- **Run SQL Queries**: Utilize SQL to perform data analysis on the Lakehouse tables.
+Run SQL Queries : Query Execution  Utilize the SQL endpoint provided by Microsoft Fabric to write and execute SQL queries against the Lakehouse tables.
+This allows you to perform complex data analysis and retrieve insights from the stored data.
-- **Create Visual Queries**: Use Power Query to transform and visualize data.
-- **Build Reports**: Develop and save Power BI reports based on the ingested data.
+Results Analysis: Review the results of your SQL queries to interpret data and generate meaningful insights.
+This includes analyzing query outputs and understanding the data trends.
+Create Visual Queries:

+**Power Query**: Use Power Query to visually create and transform data queries.
+This involves applying various transformations to prepare data for analysis.
+Visualization: Develop visual queries to represent data in an easily understandable format, facilitating better data interpretation and decision-making.
+Build Reports:

+Report Creation: Develop interactive reports using Power BI based on the data in the Lakehouse.
+This includes designing report layouts, selecting appropriate visualizations, and configuring report elements to display data effectively.
+Saving and Sharing: Save your completed reports within the Fabric workspace and share them with stakeholders.
+This step includes ensuring that reports are accessible and properly formatted for collaborative analysis and decision-making.